jprjr/miniogg/README.md

 As far as I know, all the various (x)-in Ogg mappings require header packets to be on their own page(s).
 Be sure to check your codec's Ogg Mapping carefully.

+Additionally, `miniogg_add_packet` will record the amount of bytes used into the `used` outvar.
+It's entirely possible to consume all the bytes of the packet data, but still return 1 because the muxer needs to write a final terminating byte on the next page.
+You should not assume that writing all the bytes of the packet means you're complete, only the return value of `miniogg_add_packet` can be used for that.

 ## `miniogg` struct fields

 The following fields can be set by the user sometime before